Azure/Azure-Network-Security/Azure WAF/Workbook - AppGw WAF Triage Workbook/README.md

 ## Deploying the Workbook

 To deploy this workbook, click the button "Deploy to Azure".
 Fill in the requested parameters:

 - `Workbook Display Name`: the name of the workbook as it will be shown in the portal
-- `Log Analytics Workspace Name`: the name of the Log Analytics workspace to associate this workbook with
+- `Workbook Source Id`: the full Resource ID of the Log Analytics workspace you want to link to workbook to.
+Example of a value: /subscriptions/'GUID'/resourcegroups/'RG Name'/providers/microsoft.operationalinsights/workspaces/'Workspace Name'

 ![deployment-parameters](./images/AppGw-WAF-triage-workbook-deployment-params.png)